moiri/kobold/README.md

         cb:
             definition of the callback function if the default behaviour should be overridden.

+Get window overflow behavior.
+This could be useful if the default behavior should be extended, not overwritten completely.

+    Movable.getWindowOverflowCb(direction);
+        direction:
+            The same directions as in
+            Movable.setWindowOverflowDelta(direction, delta).

+        return
+            function, definig the window overflow behavior.

 Define a distance (in pixel) from the window border at which the document overflow callback function triggers.